prateekrastogi/videojs-landscape-fullscreen/README.md

 Fullscreen control:

 - Rotate to landscape to enter Fullscreen
-- Always enter fullscreen in landscape mode
+- Always enter fullscreen in landscape mode even if device is in portrait mode

 ## Installation